iamrbn/Reddit-Widget/README.md

    - added first / error widget for all sizes
    - Added unread messages badge for large widget, too!
    - Added the reddit web-favicon and ReSurfer (_amazing reddit client, check it out_) as icon option.
-   - Added the option to use the web-browser instead of reddit, apollo or ReSurfer app
+   - Added the option to use the web-browser instead of reddit, apollo or ReSurfer app (_If you also have the reddit app installed, iOS will first open the reddit app instead of the browser_)
    - Fixed bug where long karma numbers may displayed cutted off in the small-widget
    - Small design and functionality improvements